 The Office of the Secretary of Administration is located in the historic Pavilion Building in Montpelier.
-The Agency of Administration (AoA) is comprised of the Office of the Secretary, Central Office Divisions, and Departments that provide administrative and supportive services to all Vermont state government agencies and departments, as well as Vermont taxpayers and citizens.
-With primary responsibilities related to human resources, revenues, accounting and budget management, physical plant and IT infrastructure, and contracting and general services, the AoA promotes the effective and efficient coordination of State programs and services by responding to changing administrative, policy and fiscal environments, while ensuring transparency and accountability of and value for public tax dollars.
+The Agency of Administration (AoA) is comprised of the Office of the Secretary, Central Office Divisions and Departments that provide administrative and supportive services to all Vermont state government agencies and departments, as well as Vermont taxpayers and citizens.
+With primary responsibilities related to human resources, revenues, accounting and budget management, physical plant, contracting, general and informational services, the AoA promotes the effective and efficient coordination of state programs and services by responding to changing administrative, policy and fiscal environments, while ensuring transparency and accountability of, and value for, public tax dollars.